-An ICHRA allows employers to use 11 different employee classes:
+An ICHRA allows employers to use 11 different classes of employees:

 - Part-time employees: Employers can choose whether to define “part-time employment” as averaging under 40 hours a week or as averaging under 30 hours a week.

-- Seasonal employees: Seasonal employees are those who are hired into a position on a short-term basis.
+- Seasonal employees: This type of employee is hired into a position on a short-term basis.

-- Temporary employees who work for a staffing firm: These employees provide temporary services for the organization, but are formally employed through a staffing firm.
+- Temporary employees of staffing firms: These employees provide temporary services for the organization, but are formally employed through a staffing firm.

 - Salaried employees: Salaried employees are those who are paid on an annual basis and aren't eligible for overtime pay.

-- Hourly employees: Hourly employees are those who are paid on an hourly basis and can earn overtime.
+- Hourly employees: Hourly workers, or non-salaried workers, are paid on an hourly basis and can earn overtime.